iAmLipun/Project_Paramiko/README.md

-# Python project to connect with other machine and run couple of command & script
+# Python project to connect with other machine and run couple of command & script & storig output in Database (MongoDB)